tensorflow/tfx/docs/guide/evaluator.md

 To setup the evaluator the following information is needed:

-*   Metrics to configure (only reqired if additional metrics are being added outside of those saved with the model).
+*   Metrics to configure (only required if additional metrics are being added outside of those saved with the model).
 See [Tensorflow Model Analysis Metrics](https://github.com/tensorflow/model-analysis/blob/master/g3doc/metrics.md) for more information.